Terms and Conditions

 17. Media

-As an entrant of the IHC Art Awards, you may be approached by media or want to approach media yourself to talk about your artwork.
+As an entrant of the IHC Art Awards, the art studio may be approached by media or want to approach media yourself to talk about your artwork.
 If this happens, contact the IHC Communications team at ihccomms@ihc.org.nz for support to work with media, and for information about the IHC Art Awards.

 Please do not liaise with media directly.